digiltd/oh-rtd-test/Logitech-Harmony-Hub-Binding.md

 ### Installing

-Add the org.openhab.binding.harmonyhub<version>.jar, org.openhab.io.harmonyhub<version>.jar and optionally the org.openhab.action.harmonyhub<version>.jar to the addons folder of an openHAB runtime installation and restart.
+Add the org.openhab.binding.harmonyhub<version>.jar, org.openhab.io.harmonyhub<version>.jar and _optionally_ the org.openhab.action.harmonyhub<version>.jar to the addons folder of an openHAB runtime installation and restart.
+****The IO bundle is required for the action or binding bundle to work.****

 ### Usage